 - Psychological disorders

 A typical bachelor’s degree in psychology consists of 120 credit hours and four years of full-time study.
-A number of institutions now offer their psychology programs through online study.
+A number of institutions now offer programs where you can earn your bachelor’s degree online.

 Students interested in pursuing post-graduate employment upon completing their undergraduate degree in psychology may benefit from such electives as: